 Carl has been a member of the IPO Asian Practice Committee since 2013.
 He has participated in three of the committee’s Asia fact finding trips to China and Japan, meeting with representatives of the Chinese State Intellectual Property Office, the National Development and Reform Commission AML Division, the Legal Affairs Office of the State Council, National People’s Congress Legislative Affairs Commission, judges with the Supreme People’s Court and Beijing Intellectual Property Court, the JPO, judges from the Japanese IP High Court, and the Japanese Patent Attorneys Association.
 Carl travels to China regularly to meet with existing and prospective clients.

 As a trusted advisor and partner, Carl’s clients are located throughout the U.S., Europe, and Asia.
 Mr. Bruce strives to forge long-term relationships with clients so that together they can build innovative solutions that address both the overarching business goals and the legal realities.
-For example, Mr. Bruce has worked with Premier Reticles (now part of Tangent Theta Corporation) since it developed its first complete product – a rifle scope for the U.S. Marine Corps.
+For example, Mr. Bruce has worked with Premier Reticles (now part of Tangent Theta Corp.) since it developed its first complete product – a rifle scope for the U.S. Marine Corps.

 From bet-the-company litigation to standard patent litigation to preparation of single patents or portfolios to protect key innovations, the bottom line for Mr. Bruce is to develop strategies and achieve results for clients that efficiently and effectively contribute to the business goals of each client.

 When not helping clients, Mr. Bruce enjoys spending time with his wife of 18 years and five children.
 Mr. Bruce was selected by his peers as a Super Lawyers “Rising Star” from 2011-2015.

 Website and software